vstconsulting/polemarch/doc/restapi.rst

 .. http:post:: /api/v1/projects/{id}/execute-module/

-   Execute ansible module.
-Just like running ``ansible -m {something}`` by hands.
-You can quickly do something with ansible without boring and time consuming work with playbooks etc.
+   Executes ansible module.
+It is just like running ``ansible -m {something}`` by hands.
+Instead of boring and time consuming dealing with playbooks you can do something quickly using ansible.

    :<json number inventory: inventory to execute at.
    :<json string module: name of module (like ``ping``, ``shell`` and so on).
      You can use any of modules available in ansible.
    :<json string group: to which group in your inventory it must be executed.
      Use ``all`` for all hosts in inventory.
    :<json string args: which args must be passed to module.
-Just raw string
+It is just string raw
      with arguments.
 You can specify here contains of ``args`` option.
 For example ``ls -la`` for ``shell`` module.
    :<json *: any number parameters with any name and string or number type.
 All
-     those parameters just passes as additional command line arguments to ``ansible-playbook`` utility during execution, so you can use this feature to widely customize of ansible behaviour.
-For any ``key:value`` in command line will be ``--key value``.
-If you want only key without a value (``--become`` option for example), just pass ``null`` as value.
+     those parameters just pass as additional command line arguments to ``ansible-playbook`` utility during execution, so you can use this feature to wide customization of ansible behaviour.
+For any ``key:value`` in command line there will be ``--key value``.
+If you want to post only key without a value (``--become`` option for example), just pass ``null`` as value.

    Example request: